 The rollover rate, also referred to as “swap" or “interest" rate, is simply the cost-of-carry that is applied to your account on a day-to-day basis.
 It is the difference between the interest rates of the two currencies which a trader either earns or pays when a position is kept open overnight.

-Admiral Markets also offers exceptional educational material regarding Forex trading, as well as tools to equip and assist traders in making wise trading decisions.
+Admirals also offers exceptional educational material regarding Forex trading, as well as tools to equip and assist traders in making wise trading decisions.
 We also offer webinars, live-trading sessions, daily Forex analysis, trade alerts, and one-on-one consultation with our resident experts.